Logo-bma

 doi: 10.34172/bma.18

-Thrombosed aneurysmal right coronary artery presenting as inferior STEMI: A case report and comprehensive review of diagnosis, imaging and management
+Thrombosed aneurysmal right coronary artery presenting as inferior STEMI: A comprehensive review and case report of diagnosis, imaging and management

 Seyedeh-Tarlan Mirzohreh 1 ORCID logo, Ahmad Separham 2 ORCID logo, Zahra Hosnavi 2, Elnaz Javanshir 2* ORCID logo